lucasliebe/grover-module/README.md

  Grover

-##### UPDATE, Sept 17 2019.
-We got into NeurIPS (camera ready coming soon!) and we've made Grover-Mega publicly available without you needing to fill out the form.
-You can download it using [download_model.py](download_model.py).
+## General Information

+This Repository is a Fork of the Original Grover Project:

 (aka, code for [Defending Against Neural Fake News](https://arxiv.org/abs/1905.12616))

 Grover is a model for Neural Fake News -- both generation and detection.
 However, it probably can also be used for other generation tasks.

-Visit the official project page at [rowanzellers.com/grover](https://rowanzellers.com/grover), [the AI2 online demo](https://grover.allenai.org), or read the full paper at [arxiv.org/abs/1905.12616](https://arxiv.org/abs/1905.12616).
+Visit the original project page at [rowanzellers.com/grover](https://rowanzellers.com/grover), [the AI2 online demo](https://grover.allenai.org), or read the full paper at [arxiv.org/abs/1905.12616](https://arxiv.org/abs/1905.12616).

 ![teaser](https://i.imgur.com/VAGFpBe.png "teaser")